jessdelacruzsantos/react-native-bakery/tools/sdk-gen/api-conventions.md

         }
       ]
     }

 Each error in the array has the following fields:

 * `category` indicates which high-level category the error falls into.
 This value never changes for a particular error.
+See [ErrorCategory](#type-errorcategory) for possible values.
 * `code` indicates the exact type of error that occurred.
 This value never changes for a particular error.
+See [ErrorCode](#type-errorcode) for possible values.
 * `detail` is a human-readable string that will help you diagnose the error.
 This value **can** change for a particular error.